Roger is the Director of Christian Formation and Parish Life

 Board Term ends: Jan.
 2021 - is able to extend to 2024

+Melissa has been a formation leader for more than twenty years.
 Prior to joining ECF, Melissa was very active as a Lead Consultant with Ministry Architects, an organization that provides consulting for churches in a number of different capacities.
-She’s currently enrolled at General Theological Seminary.
+She’s currently earning an M.Div. at the General Theological Seminary.
 Living just outside of Philly, she is married to Mike, an Episcopal priest and rector.
 They have two daughters and a son.
 She loves to read and is particularly fond of giraffes and the color orange.